preames/public-notes/multiple-exit-vectorization.rst

    }

 If you restrict the function `f` above to the functions that SCEV can analyze trip counts for, this technique is basically the tail folding (e.g. predication) equivalent to the requires scalar epilogue approach implemented.
 I'm unsure if the additional generality available in `f` functions which are not analyzeable by SCEV is interesting or not.
+Maybe for IVs which do actually overflow?
+The current SCEV logic is pretty limited in that case, but exploiting that in the vectorizer would also take a pretty major rewrite.

 An alternate description of this transform would phrase it as access sinking.
 Conceptually, we're trying to sink all accesses into the latch block.
 If we can do that, we can form a vector predicate for all the exit conditions which are not data dependent.
 I believe the two formulations to be a dual, though the sinking form makes it much more obvious how non-latch dominating exits might be handled.
 (Though profitability of that general case is a truely open question.)